 Knowledge acquisition requires research.
 Because of this, research plays an important role in psychology.
-This course covers the most important steps for good research.
-First, the empirical cycle will be explained.
+In this course, students will learn the most important steps for good research.
+First, students will learn about the empirical cycle.
 Good research starts with a theory, from which hypotheses are derived.
 These hypotheses are tested through experimentation or observations.
 Results are then compared to the theory: Is the theory supported or should it be adjusted, or even dismissed?

 Measuring instruments (such as questionnaires or behaviour observations) are also important for conducting research: they need to be reliable and valid.
 That is, they need to actually measure what is intended, and do so consistently.

 There are different types of research: you can describe a variable or investigate how two variables relate to each other.
 This relationship can be represented graphically and you can statistically calculate the strength of the relationship, using correlation or linear regression for example.

 Moreover, if you want to know what the cause is and what the effect, you have to manipulate a variable in a true experiment and study the effects on your dependent variable.

 To give an example, imagine that results of a study show that drug users are on average, more impulsive; does this mean that impulsive people are more inclined to use drugs or does one become impulsive due to the use of drugs?
-This course teaches students how to examine such matters.
+In this course, students will learn how to examine such matters.